JuanMiguelBG/ogage/README.md

 F and Y = Mute
 F and A = Volume 75%

 F and L1 = Toggle Bluetooth
+F and L2 = Toggle Speaker (Speaker/Headphone)

 F and R1 = Wifi On
 F and R2 = Wifi Off